ADVANTICS/documentation/products/adb-pc-dc01/docs/1_Safety_instructions.md

 ### ISO 7010-W001: 2011-05

-The ISO 7010-0434: 2006-12 symbol indicates that caution is necessary when operating the device and the current situation needs operator awareness or operator action in order to avoid undesirable consequences.
+The ISO 7010-0434: 2006-12 symbol indicates that caution is necessary when operating the device and the current situation needs operator awareness and action to avoid undesirable consequences.

-{{ figure('../assets/ISO_7000_-_Ref-No_0434B.svg.png', 'General safety warning') }}
+{{ figure('../assets/General warning.png', 'General safety warning') }}

 ### ISO 7010-M002: 2011-05